laurynasn1/trading-exchange/README.md

 Order canceling benchmarks:

 - `BM_CancelOrder/N` tests canceling order when there are N price levels.
 Similarly as in `BM_MatchOrder/N`, the total number of orders is 1'000'000 and there are 1'000'000 / N orders per price level.
 Orders are canceled in randomized permutation.

+### End-to-end tests

+End-to-end tests incorporate mock order gateway, matching engine and mock market data publisher.

+Mock order gateway pre-generates various random operations with different probabilities:
+- 40% limit orders that rest
+- 30% limit orders that match
+- 20% market orders
+- 10% cancel orders

+Mock market data publisher reads market data events and updates statistics: orders acked, orders filled, orders canceled and orders rejected.

+There are 2 end-to-end tests: throughput and latency.
+Throughput test fires all orders at once and measures how long it took to process them all.
+Meanwhile latency test sends orders one by one, waiting for it to complete and records the latency.